 The Olsen Student Center (1962) is the hub of student activity on campus and is the location for many university and community activities.
 Over \$2 million in renovations to the main level of the building were completed in 2007, including complete remodeling of the Dick and Marty Wikert Dining Hall, lobby, Hickman Room, and Yockey Family Community Room.
-The building also houses the Mustang Grill, the Bookstore, the Maud Adams room, the Office of Residence Life, Student Government, Health Services, Campus Ministry, Personal Counselor, the Technology Services Center, and the student post office.
+The building also houses the Mustang Grill, the Mside Store, the Maud Adams room, the Office of Residence Life, Student Government, Health Services, Campus Ministry, Personal Counselor, the Student Post Office and Esports Nexus.